Page Contents

 They say you’ll remember the first time you see the Great Wall of China forever.
 Well they don’t, I just came up with that, but it’s true.

-Hiking the Great Wall of China has been on the list for a while, and I’ve always wanted to spend some time here, take more than just a day exploring, and more specifically get away from the crowds.
+Hiking the Great Wall of China has been on my list for a while, and I’ve always wanted to spend some time here, take more than just a day exploring, and more specifically get away from the crowds.
+As a UNESCO World Heritage Site, you can definitely expect it to be crowded.

 And I’ve done this in collaboration with KLM, my favourite airline.